New York / Dutchess County

 DMV Information

-Local DMV services for Millbrook are provided through the New York State Department of Motor Vehicles, with the nearest office located in Poughkeepsie.
-Residents can access vehicle registration, licensing, and other essential services both in person and online.
-The DMV's central location makes it convenient for Millbrook residents to manage their transportation needs.
+Residents of Millbrook handle vehicle services through the New York State Department of Motor Vehicles, conveniently located in Poughkeepsie.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 New York